Logo for Northwestern Medicine with Northwestern stacked on top of Medicine

 Dr. Isabel Pennings DDS Program Director

-676 N St Clair Street, Arkes Pavilion, Suite 520, Chicago, Illinois, 60611
+676 N St Clair Street, Arkes Pavilion, Chicago, Illinois, 60611

-Sophia Sparzo Program Coordinator
+Sophia Sparzo MPH, CPH Program Coordinator

 Apply Now

 In the vibrant heart of downtown Chicago, the city’s energy meets world-class health care.
-Northwestern’s Genral Practice Dentistry postdoctoral program offers a unique journey for new dental professionals.
+Northwestern’s General Practice Dentistry postdoctoral program offers a unique journey for new dental professionals.
 As a part of Northwestern Medicine Memorial Hospital, residents will be integrated into the larger hospital system which houses virtually all medical specialties across 1,600 physicians and staff.
-Here, residents refine their skills working alongside seasoned faculty at a level 1 trauma center to provide excellent care to all who come through the door, regardless of medical
+Here, residents refine their skills working alongside seasoned faculty at a level 1 trauma center to provide excellent care to all who come through the door, regardless of medical complexity.

 At Northwestern, resident education is shaped not just by what happens in the clinic, but by the surrounding city.
 Chicago’s diversity, innovation, and commitment to healthcare access make it the ideal place to launch a meaningful and impactful dental career.